everlate/bpfs/README.md

 ## Installation
 Python >= 3.5 is required.
 The project uses pyperclip as a cross-platform clipboard library.
 Under Linux it additionally needs xclip or xsel installed.

 Pyperclip can be installed via PyPI

     pip3 install pyperclip

-Was not yet tested under Windows.
+The project was not yet tested under Windows.

 ## Testing
     cd bpfs